erizov/Professor/semester_7/lecture_40_llm_fundamentals/fine_tuning_llm/README.md

 ## Introduction

-Fine Tuning Llm is a fundamental concept in large language models fundamentals.
+Fine Tuning Llm addresses concept in large language models fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A computational intelligence algorithm that learns patterns from data to make predictions or decisions.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below